-- (1) When OIT has substantiated that abuse of a child has occurred, the person against whom the finding has been made, or a CCP against whom the finding has been made, has the right to request an administrative review of the OIT decision following the procedure set forth in OAR 407-045-0940. - (2) When OIT issues a substantiated abuse report, OIT shall also include written notice of the right to request an administrative review.
-Stat.
-Auth.: ORS 409.050 & 418.005
+(1) When OIT has substantiated that abuse of a child has occurred, the person against whom the finding has been made has the right to request an administrative review of the OIT decision following the procedure set forth in OAR 407-045-0940.

+(2) When OIT issues a substantiated abuse report, OIT shall also include written notice of the person's right to request an administrative review.